atirek-ak/iCaLQ/README.md

 ## Caveats

-The calculator is in its alpha version and will undergo extensive testing.
+The calculator is in its version 1.0.0 and will undergo extensive testing.
 Currently only U1 & S1 leptoquark models are used, more leptoquark models will be added later.
-Any comments regarding the calculator can be emailed to [us](mailto:yash.chaurasia@research.iiit.ac.in).
+Any comments regarding the calculator can be emailed to [us](mailto:atirek.kumar@research.iiit.ac.in).